oresttokovenko/elements_of_computing_systems/projects/ch01/README.md

       | - DMux                 |                 |                    |

 2. **Test Your Implementations**:
-   - Each gate you implement has an associated `.tst` (test script) and `.cmp` (comparison) file.
+   - Each gate you implement has an associated `.tst` (test script) and `.cmp` (comparison) file
-   - The test script sets input values and evaluates the gate, while the comparison file contains the expected output.
+   - The test script sets input values and evaluates the gate, while the comparison file contains the expected output

 3. **Run the Hardware Simulator**:
    - To run the Hardware Simulator, navigate to the `tools` directory and execute the following command:
      ```bash
      make hdwrsimulator
      ```
    - Once the simulator is running, you can load each `.tst` file to test your `.hdl` implementations.
-The simulator will output a `.out` file which should match the `.cmp` file if the logic gate is correct.
+The simulator will output a `.out` file which should match the `.cmp` file if the logic gate is correct